People are willing to engage with a product or service as long as it provides high-quality content and resources that speak directly to them.

 1. Improve Your Content Marketing

-- Blog: Blog articles are one of the most powerful weapons to be distiguished on Google and educate your audience.
+- Blog: Blog articles are one of the most powerful weapons to be distinguished on Google and educate your audience.

 - Video: Video contents are easy to digest.
-So, it is also powerful to provide informative contents related to your product on Youtube.
+So, it is also powerful to provide informative content related to your product on Youtube.

 - Case Study: Case studies show proven success.
 So, it is important to increase credibility.

 - Podcast/Webinar: Podcasts and webinar conferences have their own kind of limited audience -still not many people are into them.
 However, Quality matters, not quantity.
-You can reach specific type of audience for a specific topics.
+You can reach a specific types of audiences for specific topics.

-- Channel Partners: Channel partnering such as co-branding relationship also a great way to distribute your content and acquire different customer profiles.
+- Channel Partners: Channel partnering such as co-branding relationships also a great way to distribute your content and acquire different customer profiles.

 Without numbers, every growth and marketing strategy remains half.
 Especially for B2B Demand Generation Marketing, it enables you to gain more credibility.
-If you accurately measure demand generation KPIs, track the effectiveness of all steps, it’s more likely to grow your company – very fast!
+If you accurately measure demand generation strategies through KPIs, you can track the effectiveness of all steps and it’s more likely to grow your company – very fast!